Last updated: March 29, 2026

 The threat landscape is escalating:

-But here's the opportunity: effective security awareness training can reduce breach risk by up to 70%.
+But here's the opportunity: organisations with mature security awareness programmes see phishing click rates drop from 32.4% to below 5% within 12 months (KnowBe4 Phishing Industry Benchmarking Report, 2024).
 Employees who can recognise phishing, practice good password hygiene, and report suspicious activity are a powerful defence layer.

 This guide provides a comprehensive framework for cybersecurity awareness training: what to cover, how to deliver it, and how to build a security-conscious culture that actually changes behaviour.